Coiot/portfolio-general/content/contact.md

   - section_id: contact-form
     type: section_form
     content: >-
-      Hi there!
-Thank you for your interest in working together.
+      Thank you for your interest in working together, let's connect.
 Please fill the contact form below or send me an email at [contact@isaacvolpe.com](mailto:contact@isaacvolpe.com).
     form_id: contactForm